dariiahacker1/clip2ai/README.md

 - Quickly summarize, solve, or explain questions with GPT during study sessions or assignments.
 - Bind the script to a **keyboard shortcut** using automation tools (like AutoHotKey, Task Scheduler, or equivalent).
-- Stay focused ÔøΩ no browser tabs or UI distractions.
+- Stay focused — no browser tabs or UI distractions.

 ---